WallarooLabs/wally/apps/arizona-source-app/ARIZONA_REDHAT.md

 ## Arizona/Wallaroo
 ### Clone Wallaroo repo

-You'll need to clone the repo:
+You'll need to clone the repo if you don't have it already:
 ```
+cd ~/
 git clone https://github.com/sendence/buffy.git
 ```